 The entire presentation will take roughly 60 to 90 minutes to cover (not including time spent on activities).
-The lesson content is divided into modules:
+You may wish to split the material up, so your lesson unfolds over several days.
+The content is divided into two modules:

-MODULE 1 (SLIDES 2 TO 23)
+MODULE 1 (SLIDES 2 - 23)

-Teaches students about common air pollutants and their sources, the environmental factors that influence the dispersal of pollutants in our atmosphere, and air pollution's impact on humans and ecosystems.
-In an associated case study (i.e., Activity 3: The Case of the Great Peasouper), students apply this knowledge to determine the causes of a historic air pollution tragedy- London's Great Smog of 1952.
+Introduces students to air pollution issues ranging from local (e.g., photochemical smog) to global (e.g., ozone depletion) in their scale and impact.
+Students will learn about common air pollutants, the environmental factors that influence the dispersal of pollutants in our atmosphere, and air pollution's effect on the health of humans and ecosystems.
+In an associated case study (i.e., Activity 2: Case Study - The Great Smog of 1952), students apply this knowledge to determine the causes of a historic air pollution episode.